Reaxis Inc. is currently onto Phase II of its Water Reuse Project.

 Approximately 3 years ago, Reaxis set out to create a solution to engineer and install a water reclamation system at the McDonald, PA location.
 In an effort to both control discharge NCCW temperature and conserve water usage, a unique solution was engineered internally by Maintenance Director, Lee Bozic, to meet the company’s own specific needs.

 The solution (pic below) has water flow through a series of tanks and cooling systems, with the flexibility to be re-used for various Production and Environmental purposes on an as-needed basis.

 “By recirculating our NCCW, we have greater control on water usage and can adjust water temperature on a per-process need.”
 Mike Beckley, Operations Director

-Now, the company recycles approximately 25,000-35,000 gallons per day.
+Now, the specialty chemical company recycles approximately 25,000-35,000 gallons per day.
 Currently, Phase II is in progress, which includes continuing to tie in other areas of the plant.
-The ultimate goal for this project is to have the entire McDonald manufacturing site operating on a closed-loop non-contact cooling water system, with supported automation for limited personnel intervention.
+The ultimate goal for this project is to have the entire McDonald specialty chemical manufacturing site operating on a closed-loop non-contact cooling water system, with supported automation for limited personnel intervention.